Prospectus Planning Questions

 APA 7th Edition General Information and Tips

 Professors, like many of us, are not always direct when expressing their wants.
 Nowhere is this more true than when a professor tells you that your paper should adhere to APA formatting/style guidelines.
-“My professor wants my paper to be in APA style…” If you’ve never seen a physical copy of the Publication Manual of…Continue Reading APA 7th Edition General Information and Tips
+“My professor wants my paper to be in APA style…” When your professor says that your paper has to adhere to APA…Continue Reading APA 7th Edition General Information and Tips

 Academic Journals 1/x: How Things Work